 Ages 14 – 18, 11 Days

 Note: Specialty courses are open to SOAR alumni and those with the maturity and experience level to be successful on the course.
-Acceptance is conditional upon the approval of the course director.
-Most specialty courses are led by one of SOAR’s Directors, including John Willson and Joe Geier.
+Acceptance is conditional upon the approval of the Course Director or Admissions Director.
+Most specialty courses are led by one of SOAR’s Directors, including John Willson and/or Joe Geier.

 Campers must have a valid passport.

 "SOAR is the first time my son with ADHD felt truly successful.
 He has always struggled in traditional day camp settings and I thought there was absolutely no way he could do an overnight camp.
 He wasn’t only able to “do it”...he thrived!
 We are excitedly preparing for summer #2!"